Projective module: Vector bundles and locally free modules

 A basic motivation of the theory is that projective modules (at least over certain commutative rings) are analogues of vector bundles.
 This can be made precise for the ring of continuous real-valued functions on a compact Hausdorff space, as well as for the ring of smooth functions on a smooth manifold (see Serre–Swan theorem that says a finitely generated projective module over the space of smooth functions on a compact manifold is the space of smooth sections of a smooth vector bundle).

 Vector bundles are locally free.
-If there is some notion of "localization" which can be carried over to modules, such as the usual localization of a ring, one can define locally free modules, and the projective modules then typically coincide with the locally free modules.
+If there is some notion of "localization" that can be carried over to modules, such as the usual localization of a ring, one can define locally free modules, and the projective modules then typically coincide with the locally free modules.

 Projective modules over a polynomial ring

 The Quillen–Suslin theorem, which solves Serre's problem, is another deep result: if K is a field, or more generally a principal ideal domain, and R = K[X_{1},...,X_{n}] is a polynomial ring over K, then every projective module over R is free.

 This problem was first raised by Serre with K a field (and the modules being finitely generated).
 Bass settled it for non-finitely generated modules, and Quillen and Suslin independently and simultaneously treated the case of finitely generated modules.

 Since every projective module over a principal ideal domain is free, one might ask this question: if R is a commutative ring such that every (finitely generated) projective R-module is free, then is every (finitely generated) projective R[X]-module free?
 The answer is no. A counterexample occurs with R equal to the local ring of the curve y^{2} = x^{3} at the origin.
-Thus the Quillen-Suslin theorem could never be proved by a simple induction on the number of variables.
+Thus the Quillen–Suslin theorem could never be proved by a simple induction on the number of variables.